 Root cellars have the ideal temperature and humidity for food preservation, and can even be used for keeping fresh produce for longer periods of time.
 Your root cellar will also be protected from most elements, so it is really an ideal solution.

 The only major issue to consider is how you will access your emergency foods during an emergency since the root cellar will likely be outdoors.
 This is why it is recommended that you keep your emergency foods in more than one location.
-If you want to learn more about root cellars, read this article by E Foods Direct.

 - Ideal conditions for food storage